Applies ToOutlook for Microsoft 365 Outlook 2024 Outlook 2021 Outlook 2019 Outlook 2016 Office for business Microsoft Office New Outlook for Windows

 • View favorited people, categories, and search folders

-• Create, update, and delete calendar events and people (previously contacts)
+• Create, update, and delete calendar people (previously contacts)

 • View entire global address list